Jordan Lead Codices: 2017 updates

 The department described the findings of David Elkington as baseless, stressing that the cave was not found and the pictures he has have nothing to do with the cave that was visited, which indicates that his insistence on the originality of the codices is groundless and not credible.
 Jamhawi [the antiquities department director] said that modern technology can be used to create confusion since it can use old materials and draw on it to make almost unrecognizable fake antiquities.
 The DoA chief called for taking information from authorities, noting that the DoA would inform the public of solid data about their national heritage as long as they were proven authentic.

 The Elkingtons still maintain that the codices are credible and are 2000 years old.

-As of 2024, no scientific peer-reviewed articles have appeared either in support of or questioning the authenticity of the codices.